Screen recording is an increasingly important utility for capturing and sharing knowledge within the enterprise and

 Screen capture has been commoditized in recent years.
-Is there any real differentiation between screen recording tools?
-Most screen recording apps look similar on the surface, but there are a lot of functional differences in the way they capture content and in the efficiency and quality of the resulting video.
+Is there any real differentiation between most screen recording software?
+Screen recording apps may look similar on the surface, but there are a lot of functional differences in the way they capture content and in the efficiency and quality of the resulting video.

 Frame rate is the number of times each second that a screen image is captured for use in the recording.
 The faster the frame rate, the smoother the resulting video looks.
 Ideally, you should look for tools that offer 30 frames per second (fps) recording.

 Interestingly, the ability to capture high fps video from the screen is becoming more difficult.
 As computer monitors have increased their resolution from 1080p a couple of years ago to 4k (which is increasingly common on laptops), capturing more and more pixels puts greater strain on screen recording apps, and requires them to be written more efficiently.

 There are two scenarios in which this becomes important – recording while connected to a projector and recording complex multi-monitor demonstrations.